Interesting6/carvana-challenge/README.md

 # Carvana challenge

 This repository holds the code for the [carnava image making challenge](https://www.kaggle.com/c/carvana-image-masking-challenge).
-It's meant to show how to construct Unets with Pytorch in a concise and straightforward way.
+It's meant to show how to construct original paper-version Unets with Pytorch in a concise and straightforward way.

 # Dependencies

- - Pytorch 0.2.0
+ - Pytorch 1.7.0
  - Sklearn
  - Numpy
  - [OpenCV-Python](https://pypi.python.org/pypi/opencv-python)